wkumari/draft-vandergaast-edns-client-subnet/README.md

-   As described in Section 6.2, an Authoritative Nameserver could use this EDNS0 option as a hint to better locate the network of the end user, and provide a better answer.
+   As described in Section 6.2, an Authoritative Nameserver could use this EDNS0 option as a hint to better locate the network of the end user and provide a better answer.

-   Its reply would contain an EDNS0 client-subnet option, clearly indicating that (1) the server made use of this information and (2) the answer is tied to the network of the client.
+   Its reply would also contain an edns-client-subnet option, clearly indicating that the server made use of this information, and that the answer is tied to the network of the client.

    As described in Section 6.3, Intermediate Nameservers would use this information to cache the reply.